Summer Studies in India overview

 If you are a non-MTA student and have been conditionally accepted to the program, you are required to do the following:

 - complete a visiting student application for Mount Allison University

 - fill out a Letter of Permission through your home university and then submit a copy of your transfer credit evaluation form to provide proof of transfer credits toward your degree

 Cost: The approximate total cost of the program is $8,830 (CDN), which includes application fees, tuition, airfare to and from India, room and board (3 meals a day), materials, and field trip costs.
 Exact figures will be available in March once we have better sense of how many students will be going, and what the costs in India will be.
 The program fee does not include Indian visa costs, immunizations, or personal / incidental expenses.

-Refund policy: Students are required to confirm their acceptance by the end of March.
+Refund policy: Students are required to confirm their acceptance by the end of February 2018.
 Students confirm by paying a $125 non-refundable Study Abroad and Exchange Fee and the $2,000 confirmation deposit.
-The remainder of the program fees must be paid by the end of April.
+A second installment will be required by the end of March 2018.
+The remainder of the program fees must be paid by the end of April 2018.